 05.07 Originator of Feedback Forms

 Will contact the document lead for any inspection document editorial changes.
-For every issue raised to the level of FBF submission, the originator will submit to their supervisor an individual for every IMC, IP, TI, or OpESS that pertains to the issue provid comments on substantive issues. ills out sections A of the FBF to identify problems, concerns, or difficulties encountered when implementing IMCs, IPs, TIs, or OpESSs.
-Whenever possible, contact the document lead prior to submitting a FBF to discuss the document issue.
+For every issue raised to the level of FBF submission, the originator will submit a FBF to their respective regional technical support group (TSAB, IPAT, TSAT) or team lead (branch chief supervisor if HQ staff).
+The originator submits an individual FBF for every IMC, IP, TI, or OpESS that pertains to the issue and provides comments on substantive issues.
+The originator fills out sections A through D of the FBF to identify problems, concerns, or difficulties encountered when implementing IMCs, IPs, TIs, or OpESSs.
+Whenever possible, the submitter will contact the document lead prior to submitting a FBF in order to discuss the document issue.

-05.0 Technical Support and Assessment Branch (TSAB)/ Inspection Program and Assessment Team (IPAT)Branch Chiefs/Team Leads
+05.08 Technical Support and Assessment Branch (TSAB)/ Inspection Program and Assessment Team (IPAT)/ Technical Support and Administrative Team (TSAT) or Branch Chiefs/Team Leads

-Receive FBFs from and screens for submission to the ROP_Feedback Resource@nrc.gov email address.
-Works with DRO to reduce the number of outstanding FBFs—either individually or .
+Receives FBFs from originator and screens for submission (completeness and validity) within 3 days of receipt.
+Completes section E of the FBF prior to sending to the ROP_Feedback Resource@nrc.gov email address.
+Works with DRO to reduce the number of outstanding FBFs—either individually or as part of a FBF review panel.

+For FBFs submitted by HQ staff, the submitter’s direct supervisor or branch chief will function as the final reviewer before sending to the “ROP_Feedback Resources” mailbox.
+When necessary, may request that a FBF review panel be convened.

-05. NRR Inspection Manual Coordinator
+05.09 NRR Inspection Manual Coordinator

-Receives assigns chronological number to incoming FBF
+Responsible for the day-to-day implementation of the FBF process.
+Receives the new FBF and forwards to the document lead for initial acceptance or non-acceptance based on the criteria in section 07.03 of this manual.
+Upon acceptance by the document lead, the coordinator assigns the next chronological number to the incoming FBF, populates the FBF database, updates the FBF, inputs the FBF into ADAMS, and notifies both the lead and the originator (including all on the original email to “ROP_Feedback Resource”) of the assignment.

-In coordination with the cognizant inspection program ranch hief, updates assignments during document lead turnover. rocesses and uploads the FBF into ADAMS .
+In coordination with the cognizant inspection program branch chief, the coordinator updates assignments during document lead turnover.
+Upon closure of the FBF, the coordinator processes and uploads the FBF into ADAMS and notifies the originator of the final disposition.

-05.1 Document Lead
+05.10 Document Lead

-Receives and tracks editorial comments from NRC staff for document revision.
-(See IMC 0040 for information on responsibilities.)
+Receives and tracks editorial comments from NRC staff for future document revision.
+(See IMC 0040 for information on the responsibilities of the document lead.)
+Receives forwarded email from the Inspection Manual coordinator requesting a preliminary acceptance review of new FBFs and responds with acceptance or non-acceptance based on the criteria in section 07.03a of this manual.
+Makes initial contact with the originator of the FBF after assignment.

-Periodically monitors the status of assigned open FBFs to ensure the timeliness goals specified in section 0801-06 are met.
+Periodically monitors the status of assigned, open FBFs to ensure the timeliness goals specified in section 0801-06 are met.
 Reviews and determines the best approach to address and disposition the issue(s) identified in the FBF.
 Prioritizes the proposed resolution of feedback with supervisor input.
 Ensures that the final resolution of feedback is consistent with overall inspection program policy and framework.
-Proposes a resolution path for review panel.
+Proposes a resolution path for long-term FBFs including possible consultation with a regional review panel.
 Documents the basis for resolution of the feedback in the FBF and obtains supervisor approval.
-Submits completed FBF to Inspection Manual coordinator for processing.
-Identifies and coordinates any changes or revisions with stakeholders when resolution of a FBF entails revision of an IMC, IP, TI, or OpESS. ncludes the FBF being closed in the document issuing package that is submitted to the Inspection Manual coordinator, in accordance with IMC 0040.
+Submits completed FBF to the Inspection Manual coordinator for final processing.
+Identifies and coordinates any changes or revisions with stakeholders when resolution of a FBF entails revision of an IMC, IP, TI, or OpESS.
+Includes the FBF being closed in the document issuing package that is submitted to the Inspection Manual coordinator, in accordance with IMC 0040.